Island syndrome: Adaptive coloration

 Due to the reduced sexual selection of insular species, they tend to exhibit reduced sexual coloration so as to conserve the energy that this demands.
 Additionally, the low biodiversity of insular ecosystems makes species recognition less important so species-specific coloration is under less selection.
 As a result, insular bird species often exhibit duller, sexually monomorphic plumage.

 Several insular species acquire increased melanin colouration.
-Male white-winged fairywrens living on mainland Australia exhibit a blue nuptial plumage, whereas two island subspecies (Malurus leucopterus leucopterus from Dirk Hartog Island and Malurus leucopterus edouardi from Barrow Island) exhibit a black nupital plumage.
+Male white-winged fairywrens living on mainland Australia exhibit a blue nuptial plumage, whereas two island subspecies (Malurus leucopterus leucopterus from Dirk Hartog Island and Malurus leucopterus edouardi from Barrow Island) exhibit a black nuptial plumage.
 A subspecies of the chestnut-bellied monarch endemic to the Solomon Islands, Monarcha castaneiventris obscurior, exhibits polymorphism in plumage color: some birds are black with a chestnut-colored belly while others are completely melanic.
 The frequency of the melanic phenotype increases on smaller islands, even when the relative proximity of the islands is accounted for.